sopra-fs23-group-09/SpyWithMyLittleEye_client/README.md

 <br>
 This View interacts with the Google Maps and StreetView API.
 It also fetches data about the current round from the server via a REST GET request.
 Once the **SPIER** has confirmed their choice, it is sent to the backend using the websocket.
-The **GUESSERs** in the Waiting Room are informed through a Websocket Channel they are subscribed to, and redirected to the main part of the game: [Guessing](#-guessing).
+The **GUESSERs** in the WaitingRoom are informed through a Websocket Channel they are subscribed to, and redirected to the main part of the game: [Guessing](#-guessing).

 ### ⁉️ Guessing